uprighted-learners/unit-4-mock-blog/readme.md

 - Access the characters' name and display it above the pictures
 - Give a user the ability to choose the character ID through the use of an input.
 - Try and handle all the errors you may encounter
-- There are many ways to accomplish the goal of this lab; see if you can achieve the same result with a different method
+- There are many ways to accomplish the goal of this exercise; see if you can achieve the same result with a different method